Left: There are a dozen choices of wood-fired pizzas at Mani Osteria & Bar. Right: Chef Brendan McCall.

 The restaurant occupies the corner of Fifth and Liberty in a modern L-shaped, glass-fronted space that formerly housed a furniture-rental store.
 From the street at night, it looks warm and inviting with diners seated at cozy tables and waiters rushing back and forth.

 The interior meanders across two levels.
 The entry, on Liberty, opens to a bar area with high-top tables.
 Up a few steps from there is the main dining room, at the back of which is an open kitchen where diners can watch chefs working the two large wood-fired pizza ovens.

-Left: "The Mix" includes a choice of two meats, two cheeses, and olives.
-Center: Mani Osteria & Bar bustles with an urban feel.
-Right: The antipasti include Pickled Tomatoes, accompanied by whipped ricotta and tapenade.
+Top Left: “The Mix” includes a choice of two meats, two cheeses, and olives.
+Top Right: Mani Osteria & Bar bustles with an urban feel.
+Bottom: The antipasti include Pickled Tomatoes, accompanied by whipped ricotta and tapenade.